withastro/compiler/.changeset/lazy-beers-develop.md

 '@astrojs/compiler': patch
 ---

-Fix issue where HTML and JSX comments lead to subsequent content being incorrectly treated as plain text when they have parent expressions.
+Fixes an issue where HTML and JSX comments lead to subsequent content being incorrectly treated as plain text when they have parent expressions.